6th County of London Brigade, Royal Field Artillery: Somme

 47th (2nd L) Division came back into the line to relieve 1st Division on 28/29 September, and began attacking Eaucourt L'Abbaye as part of the Battle of the Transloy Ridges, finally securing the ruins on 3 October.
 This allowed the batteries to cross the High Wood Ridge into a small valley where they remained for the rest of the Somme fighting, helping to cover the unsuccessful attacks by 47th (2nd L) Division and later 9th (Scottish) Division against the Butte de Warlencourt through October.
-By now the gun lines were crowded together in deep mud, guns sank up to their axles, and getting ammunition through was extremely difficult.
+By now, the gun lines were crowded together in deep mud, guns sank up to their axles, and getting ammunition through was extremely difficult.
 The artillery was finally relieved on 14 October and followed the rest of the division to the Ypres Salient.

-A further reorganisation of field artillery in the BEF was carried out in November 1916.
-In CCXXXVI Bde this meant that C Bty was broken up between A and B to bring them up to six guns each, and the brigade was joined by 523 (H) Bty, which had recently joined 47th Divisional Artillery from England and became C (H) Bty.
+A further reorganisation of the BEF's field artillery was carried out in November 1916.
+In CCXXXVI Bde, this meant that C Bty was broken up between A and B to bring them up to six guns each, and the brigade was joined by 523 (H) Bty, which had recently joined 47th Divisional Artillery from England and became C (H) Bty.
 Another reorganisation came on 19 January 1917, when C (H) Bty (523 (H) Bty) left to bring batteries in army field brigades up to six howitzers and was replaced by C/CCXXXVIII Bty (originally part of 1/VIII London Bde), while a section of D (H)/CCXXXV Bty (originally B (H) Bty from CLXXVI (Leicestershire) (H) Bde in 34th Division of New Army) joined D (H) Bty to bring it up to six howitzers.
 This gave the brigade its final organisation for the rest of the war: